-Although Ocho Rios isn't near eight rivers as its name would seem to indicate, it does have a seemingly endless series of cascades that sparkle from limestone rocks along the coast.
+Although Ocho Rios isn't near eight rivers, as its name would seem to indicate, it does have a seemingly endless series of cascades that sparkle from limestone rocks along the coast.
 (The name Ocho Rios came about because the English misunderstood the Spanish las chorreras—“the waterfalls.")
 The town itself isn't very attractive and can be traffic-clogged, but the area has several worthwhile attractions, including the very

 popular Dunn's River Falls.
-A few steps from the main road in Ocho Rios are some of the most charming inns and oceanfront restaurants in the Caribbean.
-Lying on the sand of what seems to be your very own cove or swinging gently in a hammock while sipping a tropical drink, you'll soon forget the traffic that's just a stroll away.
+A few steps from the main road in Ocho Rios are some of the Caribbean's most charming inns and oceanfront restaurants.
+Lying on the sand of what seems to be your own cove or swinging gently in a hammock while sipping a tropical drink, you'll soon forget the traffic that's just a stroll away.
 The original "defenders" stationed at the Old Fort, built in 1777, spent much of their time sacking and plundering as far afield as St. Augustine, Florida, and sharing their booty with the local plantation owners who financed their missions.
-Discovery Bay, 15 miles (24 km) west, is where Columbus landed and where there's a small museum with such artifacts as ships' bells and cannons and iron pots used for boiling sugarcane.
+In Discovery Bay, 15 miles (24 km) west, where Columbus landed, there's a small museum with such artifacts as ships' bells and cannons and iron pots used for boiling sugarcane.
 Don't miss a drive through Fern Gully, south of Ocho Rios via the A3 highway.